linyuiz/EDTA_update/Readme.md

 This is the command【```zgtools EDTA_update genome.fa 7e-9 60 5 RM2-families.fa Plant.TElib.fa slurm EDTA_2.3 /opt/conda```】runtime log:
 <img alt="image" src="https://github.com/user-attachments/assets/b62fa05a-2e67-4107-b064-6c0e4e7b4bc3" width=70%/>
+The Nextflow execution trace in the diagram has been hidden.
+For the specific time consumed by each process, please refer to the actual run .log file.

 ---